Can Psychedelics Help You Quit Smoking?

 Additionally, before their first psilocybin experience, participants underwent preparatory discussions during their smoking cessation therapy, helping them know what to expect, and allowing them to set their intentions for the psilocybin sessions.

-Following the methodology of the Griffiths group, we provide a very comfortable and welcoming environment for our guests at our luxury venue The Lighthouse.
-Participants are given one-on-one sessions with our experienced facilitators, before and after the psychedelic dose.
-During the psilocybin experience, Synthesis guests are given all the comforts and freedoms to make the session relaxed and effective.
-Music specially curated by our team of facilitators is played to amplify the benefits of the journey.
+Following the methodology of the Griffiths group, we provide a very comfortable and welcoming environment for our guests.
+Participants are given one-on-one sessions with our experienced facilitators, before and after the psychedelic journey.
+During the experience, Synthesis guests are given all the comforts and freedoms to make the session relaxed and effective.
+A specially curated musical soundtrack is played to amplify the benefits of the journey.
 Guides are present throughout the experience to offer support and reassurance wherever required.

 The Power of the Mystical Experience